rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-ddRAD-pyrad.md

 ### ddRAD data in ipyrad: from filtered data to phylogenies

 These data are part of a pilot project comparing ddRAD and 2bRAD data (**do NOT distribute**).<br>
-There are twelve samples from three genera, with at least two individuals sampled per genus, and two technical replicates.<br>
+There are twelve samples from three genera, with at least two individuals sampled per genus, and two technical replicates.
 We will use [iPyrad](http://ipyrad.readthedocs.io/index.html) for all steps of this assembly.<br><br><br>

 ![](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/images/basic-assembly-steps.png?raw=true)